Yosemite Sightseer murders

 For two weeks, Steven watched Timothy suffer the separation from his family.
 Then he took action.
 On March 1, 1980, Steven waited until Parnell was at work and fled the house with Timothy.
 The two hitchhiked to Ukiah, California.
 It was dark when they arrived, and Timmy couldn't remember where he lived, so they went to the police station.

-Steven told the police what happened to him and Timothy, and he was also able to tell them his real name was Steven, not Dennis.
+Steven told the police what had happened to him and Timothy, and he could also tell them that his real name was Steven, not Dennis.

 Steven was a national hero.
 On Good Morning America in March 1980, Steven shared with host David Hartman that it felt "great" to be home.
 He told Hartman that his parents "didn’t change that much," but his brother and sisters "they changed a lot.
 I never recognized either one of them."

-At a press conference outside the Stayner house, everyone was smiling, but Cary, in his baseball cap, wasn’t smiling at all.
+Everyone was smiling at a press conference outside the Stayner house, but Cary, in his baseball cap, wasn’t smiling at all.
 The brothers, four years apart in age, shared a room but didn’t get along.
-Steven didn't understand the rules that he was now expected to live by.
+Steven didn't understand the rules he was now expected to follow.
 He also struggled in high school, where he was bullied for the abuse he had endured.

 Parnell was convicted on kidnapping and false imprisonment charges.
 He was sentenced to seven years in prison but only served five, less time than he held Steven captive.
 Ken Parnell went back to what he had been doing for years.